dabrahams/magoo/DesignNotes.md

 having the same type and source region is impossible—it would imply the parser is in an infinite loop.
 So node identity is based on location.

-Node *equality*, though, is based on content, not location.
-That allows us to test that two `Identifier`s have the same name with simple equality, and to test that
+Node *equality*, though, is based on content/structure, not location.
+That allows us to check whether two `Identifier`s have the same name with simple equality and use them as hash keys, and to test that the parser gives expected results.

+To allow Swift to synthesize `Equatable` conformance for AST nodes,

 ### Parsing